jhusain/asyncgenerator/README.md

 }, 2000);
 ```

-An Observable accepts a generator and pushes it 0...N values and optionally terminates by either pushes an error or a return value.
-This data type is what you get when you compose together the async and * function modifiers.
+Observable is the data type that a function modified by both * and async returns, because it _pushes_ multiple values.

 |               | Sync          | Async         |
 | ------------- |:-------------:|:-------------:|
 | function      | T             | Promise<T>    |
 | function*     | Iterator<T>   | Observable<T> |

+ An Observable accepts a generator and pushes it 0...N values and optionally terminates by either pushing an error or a return value.
+The consumer can also short-circuit by calling return() on the Generator object returned from the Observable's @@observer method.

-In ES7, any collection that is Iterable can also Observable.
+In ES7, any collection that is Iterable should also be Observable.
 Here is an implementation for Array.

 ```
 Array.prototype[@@observer] = function(observer) {
+  var done,
+    decoratedObserver = decorate(observer, () => done = true);

   for(var x of this) {
-    observer.next(v);
+    decoratedObserver.next(v);
+    if (done) {
+      return;
     }
-  observer.return();
+  }
+  decoratedObserver.return();

+  return decoratedObserver;
 };
 ```